 - About three quarters of the way through the story, the protagonists leave each other after a dramatic scene (usually an argument).

 - They spend a time away from each other, even though they miss the other’s company.

 - Some events or simply fate brings them back together, and they reconcile, admit their feelings, and share a happy end.

 Anime and Manga

-- In One Piece, Robin runs away from the crew, and does everything to dissuade them to come after her, even yelling at Luffy to let her die.
+- Robin runs away from the crew, and does everything to dissuade them to come after her, even yelling at Luffy to let her die.
 Then they prove their friendship to her by declaring war to the whole world, and give her the will to live.

 - Earlier in the CP9 arc, Usopp leaves the crew when he fights Luffy over what should be done with the crippled Merry Go.
 It was a brutal fight with Usopp losing.
 Later at the end of the arc, after spending much of the time fighting with the crew under a pseudonym, he hopes to be Easily Forgiven with him saying nothing about his actions, but Zoro puts his foot down to stop it as unlike what Robin went through, it was his choice.
 Until he apologizes, he shouldn't be allowed back in the crew.

 - Naruto: Sasuke and Itachi may quite possibly break the record for the longest breakup/makeup scenario ever.
 In-universe, it was nine years before they reconciled.
 In actual time, it took over twelve years (retroactively—the series began with Sasuke hating Itachi, but flashbacks showed that they were closer than almost any other characters in the series).
 Far more dramatic than most examples, considering that Sasuke made it his lifelong obsession to kill Itachi.
 And succeeded.